Lady analyzing air sampling samples under the microscope.

 THE INSPECTORS PART

-As you can see many common factors can cause differenced in sample results.
-This is why your local areas mold inspector must not rely on test results alone.
+As you can see, many common factors can cause differenced in sample results.
+This is why your local area’s mold inspector must not rely on test results alone.
 An inspector must know how to conduct a proper mold inspection.
 They must interview the clients about the buildings water and mold related history.
-An inspector must use his or her own personal observations, and common sense when doing an investigation.
+Therefore, an inspector must use his or her own personal observations, and common sense when doing an investigation.